 “It’s not so much whatever decision comes down the pike,” Romero Campbell said.
 “I believe it’s how you go about making those decisions.”

-Baldermann and Leech have both aligned themselves with groups that want to “flip the board” in November and change the direction of the district, which has closed low-performing schools and replicated high-performing ones — including charter schools — in an effort to improve.
+Baldermann and Nath have both aligned themselves with groups that want to “flip the board” in November and change the direction of the district, which has closed low-performing schools and replicated high-performing ones — including charter schools — in an effort to improve.

 Romero Campbell was less explicit about her political stance.
 Asked about the direction of the district, she said previous leaders “made decisions with the information they had in front of them.
 As a new board, there will be new information.”